-Due to their size, the Great Dane has a shortish life span.
+Due to their size, the Great Dane has a short life span.
 On average, it’s around 7-10 years.

-Many of these conditions can be treated if caught early, but it’s important to work with a reliable veterinarian familiar with this breed to ensure your dog receives proper care.
+Many of these conditions can be treated if caught early, but working with a reliable veterinarian familiar with this breed is important to ensure your dog receives proper care.

 Most diseases are inherited in a recessive manner.
-It means that the puppy must inherit the gene from both parents to become affected.
-If the mutation is only present in one parent, the puppy becomes a carrier.
-Hence, it is important to choose a reputable breeder who has done genetic testing on their litters.
+It means the puppy must inherit both parents' genes to become affected.
+The puppy becomes a carrier if the mutation is only present in one parent.
+Hence, choosing a reputable breeder who has done genetic testing on their litters is important.

 The more aware you are of these diseases, the higher the chances you can prolong your dog’s life if problems arise.
-Same as with your child, be mindful of all required vaccinations, risks and even risks outside your home.
+Like your child, be mindful of all required vaccinations and risks outside your home.
 This blog post, for example, outlines all toxic spring plants that can be harmful to your dog.

 Great Dane Fun facts

 Scooby Doo, where are you?
-Although it’s not apparent at first glance, Scooby-Doo is a Great Dane.
-The long legs are the clearest indicator whilst all other features have been purposefully altered not to make him look like one.
+Although it’s not apparent initially, Scooby-Doo is a Great Dane.
+The long legs are the clearest indicator, whilst all other features have been purposefully altered not to make him look like one.
 According to some sources, Great Danes were believed to ward off evil spirits and ghosts.
 If that is true, we can’t say.
 But their size and vigilant stance might be helpful for that purpose.
-Despite their average life span of 7-10 years, we know that Scooby-Doo at least will outlive us all.
+Despite their average life span of 7-10 years, we know that Scooby-Doo will at least outlive us all.